-From the top Ivy League Universities, to prominent news sources, to private college consultants, experts in higher education are saying that taking a gap year can do nothing but benefit high school graduates.
-A gap year has been described as a modern day rite of passage and an opportunity to not only take advantage of the natural break between high school and college, but to unplug from the everyday classroom.
-A gap year is a chance to reboot into a new style of learning, to embark on real work and world experiences and to gain a better sense of identity, self confidence, and hone in on one’s ability to be a critical thinker.
-What this formative break away from the classroom can do, is to ignite a desire for change, awake a passion for learning, and expose a young adult to multiple fields of study and career paths to serve as inspiration in gaining a direction for college.
+From prominent college admissions directors, to respected educational journals, to high school counselors, experts in higher education are saying that taking a Gap Year has enormous benefits for high school graduates.
+Described as a modern-day rite of passage, a Gap Year is an opportunity to take advantage of the natural break between high school and college and to unplug from the everyday classroom.
+It is a chance to reboot and experience a new style of learning; to embark on real work and real-world experience; to gain a better sense of identity, self-confidence, and hone in on one’s ability to be a critical thinker.
+This formative break can ignite a desire for change, awaken a passion for learning, and expose young adults to multiple fields of study and career paths to serve as inspiration in gaining a direction for college and beyond.

 Mind The Gap (Year): A Break Before College Might Do Some Good

 “Taking a gap year, postponing the start of college, is becoming more common in the U.S. As Kirk Carapezza reports, more schools are encouraging students to take one — and even helping pay for them.”

 “More and more elite schools are packaging gap years.
 Princeton and UNC-Chapel Hill, for example, have started to offer fully subsidized service programs so that more low-income students can get similar experiences to their affluent peers.”

 Gap Student Olivia Gaines: The Impact of a Gap Year